A comprehensive review of law school enrollment by race and ethnicity in 2022, with a focus on Black student enrollment

 The data nevertheless shows that Black people, in particular, continue to be underrepresented in law school classrooms relative to their representation in the general population.

 Let's take a closer look at the racial and ethnic composition of law schools in 2022, including the top 10 law schools based on minority enrollment.
-Let's also take a look at a recent ABA accreditation council vote concerning the Law School Admissions Test (LSAT) that could have serious implications for minority law school applicants beginning in 2025.
+Let's also take a look at a recent United States Supreme Court decision that could have serious implications for minority law school applicants.

 Race and ethnicity classifications